Shane Gould

 Shane Elizabeth Gould AM MBE (born 23 November 1956) is an Australian former competition swimmer.
-She won three gold medals, a silver medal and a bronze, at the 1972 Summer Olympics.
+She won three gold medals, a silver medal and a bronze, at the 1972 Summer Olympics, becoming the first woman swimmer to win five individual medals.
 In 2018, she won the fifth season of Australian Survivor, becoming the oldest winner of any Survivor franchise.

 Gould was born in Australia, but spent most of her childhood in Fiji after she and her family moved there.
-At age 15, Gould competed in the 1972 Summer Olympics in Munich, West Germany, winning three gold medals.
-Gould was named the Australian of the Year in 1972, and received an MBE in 1983.
+After her 1972 Olympic performance, Gould was named the Australian of the Year, and received an MBE in 1981.
 In April 2018, Gould was awarded an Order of Merit by the Australian Olympic Committee.

-Gould returned in the 1990s as a swimming mentor and competitor.
-She competed in competitive swimming again in 2003, participating in the 200m Individual Medley.
+Gould returned in the 1990s as a swimming mentor and competitor, and again competed in 2003, specializing in the 200m Individual Medley.
 In 1999, she published her autobiography Tumble Turns.
-In 2018, she competed on Australian Survivor: Champions vs. Contenders and won, winning $500,000 as the Sole Survivor.
+In 2018, she competed on Australian Survivor: Champions vs. Contenders and won, receiving $500,000 as the Sole Survivor.
 Gould later returned for Australian Survivor: All Stars, but was voted out first.

-Early life
+Early education

 Gould was born in Sydney, New South Wales, on the first day of competition of the 1956 Summer Olympics in Melbourne.
 She moved to Fiji with her family at the age of 18 months.
 By the age of six, she was a competent swimmer.
-She attended primary school at St. Peters Lutheran College, Brisbane, where a sporting house is named after her, and secondary school at Turramurra High School, Sydney, where a sporting house is also named after her and fellow Olympian Gail Neall.
+She attended primary school at Brisbane's St. Peters Lutheran College, currently the top-rated swim school in Australia.
+At St. Peters, a sporting house is named after her.
+She attended secondary school at Turramurra High School, Sydney, where a sporting house is also named after her and fellow Olympian Gail Neall.

-She was trained by leading coaches Forbes and Ursula Carlile and their assistant Tom Green.
-She won all of her world swimming titles while a teenager, travelling widely.
+From around February–June 1973, during her High School Junior year, she attended St. Francis High School in Mountain View, outside Los Altos, California.
+While at St. Francis, she was coached by Hall of Fame Coach Nort Thornton with the Foothill Aquatics Club.
+While attending St. Francis, she planned to compete in the Santa Clara International Invitational in June, and Cincinnati's National AAU Championships in April.
+Two years earlier in the Santa Clara Invitational in July 1971 she set her third world record, lowering the previous mark in the 400-meter freestyle formerly set by Karen Moras in London a few months earlier.